 Eric Brewer is deputy director and senior fellow with the Project on Nuclear Issues at the Center for Strategic and International Studies (CSIS).
-Mr. Brewer has extensive experience working nuclear proliferation challenges in the U.S. government, including Iran and North Korea.
+He specializes in nuclear proliferation, Iran, and North Korea.

 Prior to joining CSIS, Mr. Brewer was a 2018-2019 Council on Foreign Relations International Affairs fellow at the Center for a New American Security.
 From 2017-2018, Mr. Brewer served as the director for Counterproliferation at the National Security Council (NSC), where he was responsible for coordinating U.S. policy to prevent and reverse the spread of nuclear weapons, their delivery systems, and related technologies.
-While at the NSC, Mr. Brewer played a lead role in developing and executing elements of U.S. North Korea policy.
+While at the NSC, Mr. Brewer played a lead role implementing elements of U.S. North Korea policy.
 From 2014 to 2017, Mr. Brewer served as deputy national intelligence officer for WMD and Proliferation at the National Intelligence Council.
 In that capacity, he led the Intelligence Community’s (IC) analysis of foreign nuclear weapons capabilities and intentions, proliferation trends, and over-the-horizon proliferation threats.
-This included IC assessments on Iran’s nuclear program during U.S. nuclear negotiations with Iran and following the implementation of the Joint Comprehensive Plan of Action.
+This included IC assessments on Iran’s nuclear program during U.S. nuclear negotiations with Iran and monitoring the implementation of the Joint Comprehensive Plan of Action.
 He also represented the IC in White House meetings and briefings to Congress.
 From 2008 to 2014, Mr. Brewer held several positions at the Defense Intelligence Agency (DIA), including senior intelligence analyst for Iran.
 Before joining DIA, Mr. Brewer worked at the National Nuclear Security Administration.

 Mr. Brewer is the author of several reports, including most recently “Toward a More Proliferated World?
 The Geopolitical Forces that Will Shape the Spread of Nuclear Weapons.”
 He has authored op-eds and articles in outlets such as Foreign Affairs, Foreign Policy, The Atlantic, and War on the Rocks.
-He received an M.A. in security policy studies from the George Washington University, an M.S. in strategic intelligence from the National Defense Intelligence College, and a B.A. in international relations from the University of San Diego.
+He received an M.A. in security policy studies from the George Washington University, an M.S. in strategic intelligence from the National Intelligence University, and a B.A. in international relations from the University of San Diego.